lividhen/lividhen.github.io/_tabs/start.md

 	- KOR: `000400300000A902`
 	- USA: `0004003000008F02`
 4. After making edits, select option `6` in HMRT.
-5. Place your edited file on the SD card in the folder you just created, in the same directory structure it was in the extracted home menu.
+5. Place your edited file on the SD card in the folder you just created, in the same directory structure it was in the extracted home menu using ftp, smb or an sd card reader.
 	- (eg. `sd:/luma/titles/0004003000008F02/romfs/sleep_LZ.bin`)

+# Installing as a cia
+1. Use options `6` then `2` in HMRT to build a cia.
+2. Move the cia you just built to your sd card.
+3. Boot into gm9 and select the cia file, then `CIA image options`, then `Encrypt file`.
+4. Use gm9 or fbi to install the newly encrypted cia.
+5. Use gm9, ftp, smb or an sd card reader to delete your previous patches from the sd card.
+6. Reboot.

 ---